saagarjha/El-Capitan-Theme/README.md

 ### Code Font

-The code font shown in the screenshot is Monaco.
+The code font shown in the light screenshot is Monaco, in the dark is Panic Sans.

 ## Development